termitereform/JunkPile/emacs-on-windows.md

-You can add whatever makes sense to you -- the important thing to keep in mind is, a lot of open source tools don't automatically update Windows' `path` variable, so when I install anything using `msys` or from the internet, I make a habit of checking to make sure it got added to the path correctly.
+You can add whatever makes sense to you -- the important thing to keep in mind is, a lot of open source tools don't automatically update Windows' `path` variable, so when I install anything from the internet, I make a habit of checking to make sure it got added to the path correctly.

 ## What Setting These Variables Accomplishes